karx/aoe2techtree/README.md

 > For now using only Room '1111' only.

+> Recommend setting height to 800 while adding stream overlay URL in Browser Source in OBS

 ## Development

 To run the website locally, either open `index.html` in Firefox